 In surveys, mothers who work part time report less stress and more satisfaction with their families than mothers who work full time.
 In a 2012 Pew Research survey, 60 percent of working mothers said part-time work would be ideal.
 If part-time hours are out of the question, your employer may agree to flexible scheduling or telecommuting.
 About 50 percent of companies offer their employees flexible working hours.
 Come to the negotiation table with a well-thought out plan emphasizing the benefits to your employer.
 Start here: Research indicates flexible work arrangements are a boon for employee recruitment and retention, and studies suggest home-based employees are 13 percent more productive than those who work in the office.

 Find child care early

 It’s never too early to start thinking about child care, which is a major expense for most parents.
 American parents with two kids spend anywhere between 20 percent to 45 percent of the median household income on child-care expenses every year.

 If you have a relative or close family friend who’s willing and able to provide childcare while you work, this arrangement may be best for your baby.
 Forty-two percent of Americans rely on relatives for childcare.
 The next best option may be your company’s on-site childcare facility.
-However, only 3 percent of employers offer day-care services; that’s down from 9 percent in 1996.
+However, only andoning-on-site-day-care">3 percent of employers offer day-care services; that’s down from 9 percent in 1996.
 (Some employers may provide subsidies or flexible spending accounts that can be used for child-care expenses, so be sure to talk to human resources about child-care benefits.)

 If you plan to interview nannies or visit childcare centers, start early and do your homework.
 Know what to ask and how to conduct background checks, if needed.
 Once you choose a provider, be sure to build a positive relationship and good lines of communication.
 You’ll need to be comfortable talking and sharing information about your child as well as maintaining a financial relationship.